 Securing America’s Future Energy (SAFE) is pleased to announce the second installment of the SAFE Energy Security Prize.
 The Prize is designed to support the critical efforts of companies whose ingenuity, leadership, and perseverance are poised to advance American energy security by helping to end U.S. oil dependence.
 The winner of the 2015 SAFE Energy Security Prize will receive $125,000.

 CNBC and Clemson University are official partners of the SAFE Energy Security Prize.
 To apply for the SAFE Energy Security Prize you can download the application form here.When you've completed the application in its entirety, please upload your completed document to the application process.
-All submissions are due by April 10, 2015.
-Semifinalists will be announced May 11, 2015 and the winners will be announced at an event on June 23, 2015.
+Due to requests to extend the application period, all submissions are now due Friday, April 24th.

 Download our call for applications document to learn about applicant eligibility and the Prize selection process.

 For decades, America’s dependence on oil to power mobility has posed serious risks to our country’s economic and national security.
 Achieving true energy security will require the advancement and maturation of energy technologies that diversify the fuels powering U.S. transportation and displace oil from the American economy.

 To help accelerate the development of critical energy security technologies, SAFE awarded the inaugural Energy Security Prize in October 2013, recognizing three emerging companies for their promising technologies.
 This year’s Prize will again recognize three technologies that are not currently in the marketplace, but that are expected to be available for sale within five years.
 The technologies must have the potential to meaningfully reduce long-term oil consumption.